-- 2. Place the stop switch in the "OFF" position. - 3.
+- 1. Store unit in a dry, dust free place, out of the reach of children. - 2.
+Place the stop switch in the "OFF" position. - 3.
 Remove accumulation of grease, oil, dirt and debris from exterior of unit. - 4.
 Perform all periodic lubrication and services that are required. - 5.
 Tighten all the screws and nuts. - 6.
 Drain fuel tank completely.
 Press purge bulb six to seven times to remove remaining fuel from carburetor then drain the tank again.
-Close choke, start and run the engine until it stops due to lack of fuel. - Allow engine to cool.
+Close choke, start and run the engine until it stops due to lack of fuel. - 7.
+Allow engine to cool.
 Remove the spark plug lead from the spark plug.
 Remove the spark plug.
 Pour 7 cc (0.25 oz.) of fresh, clean, two-stroke engine oil into the cylinder through the spark plug hole. - 8.
 Pull the recoil starter handle two to three times to distribute the oil inside the engine. - 9.
 Observe the piston location through the spark plug hole.
 Pull the recoil handle slowly until the piston reaches the top of its travel and leave it there. - 10.
 Install the spark plug.
 Connect the spark plug lead to the spark plug.